Sharp systolic inequalities for Reeb flows on the three-sphere: Global surfaces of section for Reeb flows

 \subsection{Proof of Theorem \ref{main1}}

-The proof of Theorem \ref{main1} consists in applying the fixed point Theorem \ref{fixpoint} to the element $\tilde{\varphi}\in \widetilde{\mathrm{Diff}}(\D,\omega)$ which is produced by Proposition \ref{surfsec}.
-In order to use this proposition, we first have to reduce the case of an arbitrary contact form close to a Zoll one to the case in which the great circle $\Gamma$ is a $\pi$-periodic Reeb orbit.
+The proof of Theorem \ref{main1} consists in applying Corollary \ref{fixpoint} from the Introduction to the element $\tilde{\varphi}\in \widetilde{\mathrm{Diff}}(\D,\omega)$ which is produced by Proposition \ref{surfsec}.
+In order to use this proposition, we first have to reduce the case of an arbitrary contact form close to a Zoll one to the case in which the great circle $\Gamma$ defined by (\ref{great_circle}) is a $\pi$-periodic Reeb orbit.

 The first step of this reduction is the fact that, up to rescaling, all Zoll contact forms are strictly contactomorphic to the standard one.

 \begin{prop} Let $\alpha$ be a Zoll contact form on $S^3$ and let $T$ be the common period of the orbits of the corresponding Reeb flow.
 Then there exists a smooth diffeomorphism $\varphi: S^3 \rightarrow S^3$ such that